-- Take photographs of any injuries. - Postpone or delay the opportunity for the pupil to talk. - Take notes while the pupil is speaking. - Ask the pupil to write an account. - > Try to investigate the allegation yourself. - Ask another adult to witness the disclosure. - Promise confidentiality e.g. say you will keep 'the secret'. - Approach or inform the alleged abuser.
+- take photographs of any injuries. - postpone or delay the opportunity for the child to talk. - take notes while the child is speaking or ask the child to write an account. - try to investigate the allegation. - promise confidentiality eg say they will keep 'the secret'. - approach or inform the alleged abuser.